jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 1: Create an Azure Function to Generate PDF Receipts

 1. Click the **+Create a resource** button found on the upper left-hand corner of the Azure portal and then click **Compute \> Function App**.
 Click **Create** button at the bottom.
-Then in the new blade, select your Subscription, type an unique App name that identifies your function app e.g. (ContosoFunctionApp), then specify the following settings:
+Then in the new blade, select your Subscription, type a unique App name that identifies your function app e.g. (ContosoFunctionApp), then specify the following settings:

     - [**Resource Group**](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview): Use the existing resource group, **contososports**.